 Museums Tbilisi has plenty.
 The National Museum is a highlight.

 Sulphur Bath No visit to Tbilisi is complete without a sulphur bath.
-Soak in the hot water, then get scrubbed down and soaped up.
-It’s a proper experience!
+Soak in the hot water, then get scrubbed down and soaped up – it’s a proper experience!
 We visited Kyiv Sulphur Spa, which is genuine local style.

 DAY TRIPS from Tbilisi

-Mtskheta Catch the train from Station Square, or bus from Didube Station.
-A picturesque town on the banks of the Mtkvari and Aragvi rivers, with some old cathedrals, monasteries and fortresses to explore.
-Catch a taxi up to Jvari Church on top of the hill.
-Taxis wait around the bus station.
-Around 20GEL is a fair price.
-When you get hungry, Ada Café down on the river has good food, views, and friendly staff.
+Mtskheta Catch the train from Station Square or a bus from Didube Station to reach this picturesque town on the banks of the Mtkvari and Aragvi rivers, where you can explore old cathedrals, monasteries, and fortresses. or the best views, take a taxi up to Jvari Church on the hill — taxis usually wait near the bus station, and around 20 GEL is a fair price.
+A nice spot to eat is Ada Café, down by the river, offering good food, great views, and friendly staff.

-Uplistsikhe An ancient cave city, once housing twenty thousand people.
-It’s a fun place to visit.
-There’s theatre’s, tunnels, markets, churches and a winery to find in the cliffs.
-Grab a taxi from Goris to get out here.
-It’s a twenty-minute ride.
-30GEL is the going price for the driver to bring you out, wait for a couple of hours, and take you back to Goris.
+Uplistsikhe An ancient cave city that once housed around twenty thousand people.
+It’s a fascinating place to explore.
+Wander through theatres, tunnels, markets, churches, and even a winery carved in the cliffs.
+The easiest way to get there is by taxi from Goris — it’s about a twenty-minute ride.
+Expect to pay around 30 GEL for the driver to take you out, wait a couple of hours, and bring you back to Goris.

 Getting around Tbilisi